JimberSoftware/docs/advanced/hypervisorinstallation/hypervisorinstallation.md

 ![installation_options.png](installation_options.png ':size=500')

 7. Next step is a summary of the chosen options.
-After hitting the 'Finish'-button the installation begins as described above.
+After hitting the 'Finish'-button the installation begins as described [here](/./devices/networkcontrollerssetup/SettingUpServer.md).

 > [!Warning]
 > After installation you have to restart the server and you could face this error message: